javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 alert(Array.isArray([])); // true
 ```

-## Methods: "thisArg"
+## Most methods support "thisArg"

 Almost all array methods that call functions -- like `find`, `filter`, `map`, with a notable exception of `sort`, accept an optional additional parameter `thisArg`.

-In the sections above that parameter is not explained, because it's rarely used.
+That parameter is not explained in the sections above, because it's rarely used.
+But for completeness we have to cover it.

-But for completeness here's the full syntax:
+Here's the full syntax of these methods:

 ```js
 arr.find(func, thisArg);